Gödel’s Incompleteness Theorem:

 - Whatever is outside the biggest circle is an uncaused cause, because you can always draw a circle around an effect.

-- In the history of the universe we also see the introduction of information, some 3.5 billion years ago.
+- In the history of the universe we also see the introduction of information, some 3.5 billion years ago (Or was it longer?
+Was information somehow present at the beginning?).
 It came in the form of the Genetic code, which is symbolic and immaterial.

-- The information had to come from the outside, since information is not known to be an inherent property of matter, energy, space or time
+- The information appears to have come from the outside, since information is not known to be an inherent property of matter, energy, space or time

 - All codes we know the origin of are designed by conscious beings.